ferrilab/ferrilab/funty/README.md

 the primitive types, so that properties such as numeric behavior, register width, or signedness can be represented in the trait system.

+## Version Policy

+This crate’s MSRV will always be the Rust version which introduced the edition it currently uses.
+APIs stabilized after that version was released will be gated behind `"rust_<major><minor>"` features.
+The `"rust_now"` feature uses the current stable version at time of release.

+This crate will raise minor versions as it catches up with the standard library.
+It will raise major versions as it gains significant features or makes an API break.

+At time of writing, it uses edition 2024 (MSRV 1.85), and has features `"rust_187"` and `"rust_190"`.
+Rust versions 1.86, 1.88, and 1.89 did not change primitive APIs.

 ## Pointer Unification

 `*const T` and `*mut T` are unified under the `Pointer<T, Shared | Unique>`